OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/servicenow.md

 ## Mapping reference fields

-* All the fields of type reference i.e. the fields that are referring to some other ServiceNow entity will be treated as look-ups in OpsHub Integration Manager.
+* All the fields of type reference i.e. the fields that are referring to some other ServiceNow entity will be treated as look-ups in <code class="expression">space.vars.SITENAME</code>.
 * For such reference fields, you can define value mapping using either name or number.
 * A maximum of 1000 lookup values will be loaded for a reference field.
 If you are not able to find your value in the look-up values loaded, you can map values using advance mapping.
 * Look-up values will be loaded only if the entity being referred by a field has name or number columns.